xiongxiaowen/ot-harjoitustyo/README.md

 Test Coverage report can be generated  with the command:
-- poetry run invoke coverage-report (The report will be generated in the htmlcov directory)
+- poetry run invoke coverage-report (The html report will be generated in the htmlcov directory)
-- poetry run coverage html (view HTML report)
+- poetry run coverage html (view HTML report via link)

 Pylint, run the checks defined in the .pylintrc file with the command: